UP: Oppn demands probe into boatman's Rs 30 crore earnings at Maha Kumbh | Politics

 UP: Oppn demands probe into boatman's Rs 30 crore earnings at Maha Kumbh

-A day after the Uttar Pradesh government said boatman Pintu Mahara earned Rs 30 crore during the Maha Kumbh, the opposition including the Samajwadi Party demanded an investigation into the claims and also alleged that the boatman had a criminal background.In a post on X, Samajwadi Party president Akhilesh Yadav said, The truth of this news should be investigated.
+A day after the Uttar Pradesh government said boatman Pintu Mahara earned Rs 30 crore during the Maha Kumbh, the opposition including the Samajwadi Party demanded a probe into the claims and also alleged that the boatman had a criminal background.In a post on X in Hindi, Samajwadi Party president Akhilesh Yadav said, The truth of this news should be investigated.

 - Country: